wiris/santoku/README.md

 ### AWS

+AWS (Amazon Web Services) is a cloud computing platform that provides provide a set of primitive abstract technical infrastructure and distributed computing building blocks and tools.

 The connection to AWS has been done through [boto3](https://github.com/boto/boto3).
-We provide wrappers of the `boto3` sdk to make easy the operations to interact with different services.
+We provide wrappers of the `boto3` SDK to make easy the operations to interact with different services.

 The use of this subpackage requires having AWS credentials somewhere.
-We provide flexibility to either keep credentials in AWS credentials/configuration file or to pass them directly as arguments in the initializer of each handler class.
-More info on AWS configurations and credentials [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)
+We provide flexibility to either keep credentials in AWS credentials/configuration file, set environment variables, or to pass them directly as arguments in the initializer of each handler class.
+More info on AWS configurations and credentials [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)

 The unit tests in this subpackage implement mocks to the AWS services and do not pretended to access or modify the environment of your real account.

-#### S3
+#### Amazon S3

+Amazon Simple Storage Service (Amazon S3) is an object storage service that offers scalability, data availability, security, and performance.

-We provide methods to easily list and delete objects inside buckets; read and write content into S3 objects; upload a dataframe into csv or parket format to a specific location; generate and upload a quicksight manifest in S3 in order to create analysis in Amazon Quickgsight, and so on.
+We provide methods to easily list and delete objects inside buckets; read and write content within S3 objects; upload a dataframe into csv or parket format to a specific location; generate and upload an Amazon Quicksight manifest in S3 in order to create analysis in Amazon Quicksight, and so on.

-Example of writing an object into S3:
+##### How to Upload an Object to S3

 ```python
 from aws.s3_handler import S3Handler